Regulated Buy-to-Let Mortgages

+Regulated Buy-to-Let Mortgages

 In short, the more deposit the better, this will increase your options and give you access to the best rates.
 Generally, you will be looking at 25% deposit, and due to it being regulated the options are more limited.
 Because the regulated buy-to-let mortgage market is forever growing and changing, get in contact with us for the most up to date information.
 Furthermore, you may look at other options, one of those being joint borrower sole proprietor.

-As a rule, the lower the LTV (Loan-Value) the lower the interest, however, there a limits the interest rate wont drop below.
+As a rule, the lower the LTV (Loan-Value) the lower the interest, however, there a limit the interest rate will not drop below.

-Firstly, It’s possible.
+Firstly, It is possible.
 However, the more severe the bad credit the more difficult a regulated buy to let mortgage will be.
 The types of bad credit which you could potentially be accepted for a mortgage are.

 - Late Payments